When Your Life Changes, Your Health Coverage Could Too

 - Online.
 Log in to your account at Healthcare.gov Select your existing application, choose “Report a life change” from the menu on the left, and then click on the “Report a life change” button.

 - By phone.
 Contact the Marketplace Call Center at 1-800-318-2596 (TTY: 1-855-889-4325)

 Important: Do not report these changes by mail.

-To see if a life change qualifies you for a Special Enrollment Period or access to Medicaid, click here.
+To see if a life change qualifies you for a Special Enrollment Period click here; or to see if your life change qualifies you for premium cost changes or Medicaid, click here.